iandow/stashorizer/README.md

 # Continuous Delivery with WebHooks

-I automatically restart docker images when their image has been updated on the Docker hub.
-To do that, I configure a webhook on the docker repo.
-Here's how to do this with [ngrok](https://ngrok.com) and the [webhook](https://github.com/adnanh/webhook) tool from Adnan Hajdarević:
+I automatically restart docker containers for @stashorizer when I push new images to the [stashorizer repo on Docker hub](https://hub.docker.com/r/iandow/stashorizer).
+I accomplish this by using a webhook I created in said docker repo which sends push notifications to a public URL provided by [ngrok](https://ngrok.com) that tunnels into the [webhook](https://github.com/adnanh/webhook) tool I have running on my private twitter bot server.
+Here are the commands I use for `ngrok` and `webhook`:

 Run the following commands on the server(s) running the twitter bot: